This article explains the differences in search tools and offers tips on maximizing the effectiveness of any internet search.

 Effectively searching the Internet requires an understanding of the different types of available search tools.

-Search Engines: A search engine is a searchable database of Internet files collected by a computer program.
+A search engine is a searchable database of internet files collected by a computer program.
 Use a search engine when looking for the most current information, a particular web site, or have a specific research question.
 Here are a few examples:

-Natural Language Engines: These tools allow users to ask questions such as: "What is the busiest highway in the United States" or "How can I improve my test taking abilities?"
+These tools allow users to ask questions such as: "What is the busiest highway in the United States?" or "How can I improve my test taking abilities?"

-- Wolfram Alpha is a computational knowledge engine that generates output by doing computations from its own internal knowledge base, instead of searching the web and returning links.
+- Wolfram Alpha is a computational knowledge engine that generates output by performimg computations from its own internal knowledge base, instead of searching the web and returning links.

 - Esearch is available for UT constituents and provides access to all of our subscription databases.